 Request Changes

-Ask Assembly to make specific changes:
+Ask Factory to make specific changes:

 “Please update the diagram to include the ‘Address’ class with a one-to-many relationship to ‘User’.”